POSCO Q4 profit misses forecast on stronger won, weak demand

 A prolonged downturn in the steel industry shows no signs of letting up, pressured by China's excess capacity coupled with slowing demand in the world's top steel consumer.

-The South Korean won's strength against major currencies eroded POSCO's repatriated earnings overseas and its export margins as Japan's Nippon Steel & Sumitomo Metal (5401.T) forecast a nearly four-fold jump in annual profit, fuelled by a weaker yen.
+The South Korean won's strength against major currencies eroded POSCO's repatriated earnings overseas and its export margins as Japan's Nippon Steel & Sumitomo Metal forecast a nearly four-fold jump in annual profit, fueled by a weaker yen.